-Formation of 17th LS including women's delineation, education and professional backgrounds of MPs
+Composition of the women force in the 17th Lok Sabha

-New Delhi, May 28: The Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) retained power, winning over 350 Lok Sabha seats and BJP alone emerged victorious in over 300 seats in the parliament.
+New Delhi, May 28: The Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) retained power, winning over 350 Lok Sabha seats and BJP alone emerged victorious in over 300 seats in Parliament.
 Having such legitimate mandate the 17th Lok Sabha is all set to assume office in early June, reports suggest.

 The results of the General elections 2019 from 542 out of 543 parliamentary constituencies were declared on May 23.
 Polling was cancelled in Tamil Nadu's Vellore after a cash haul.
 Voters in Vellore will elect a Member of Parliament (MP) at a later date.